AmmieNyami/ammienyami.github.io/content/wiki/useful/music/theory_basics/notes_keys_scales.md

 And that's the "formula" of a **major scale**.

 If you pick a key in a piano, and follow this sequence, you will get a major scale.

+*NOTE: **The notes in a major scale can also be numbered, always starting with the root note being 1.***